Finding the True Frequent Itemsets: Preliminaries

 An $\varepsilon$-approximation can be constructed by sampling points of the domain according to the distribution $\nu$, provided an upper bound to the VC-dimension of $\range$ or to its empirical VC-dimension is known:

-\begin{theorem}[Thm.~2.12~\citep{HarPS11}] Let $\range$ be a range set on $D$ with $\VC(\range)\le d$, and let $\nu$ be a distribution on $D$.
+\begin{theorem}[Thm.~2.12~\citep{HarPS11} ] Let $\range$ be a range set on $D$ with $\VC(\range)\le d$, and let $\nu$ be a distribution on $D$.
 Given $\delta\in(0,1)$ and a positive integer $\ell$, let

 where $c$ is an universal positive constant.
-Then, a bag of $\ell$ elements of $D$ sampled independently according to $\nu$ is an $\varepsilon$-approximation to $(\range,\nu)$ with probability at least $1-\delta$. \end{theorem} \citet{LofflerP09} showed experimentally that the constant $c$ is approximately $0.5$.
-We used this value in our experiments.
+Then, a bag of $\ell$ elements of $D$ sampled independently according to $\nu$ is an $\varepsilon$-approximation to $(\range,\nu)$ with probability at least $1-\delta$. \end{theorem} \citet{LofflerP09} estimated experimentally that the constant $c$ is at most $0.5$.

 \begin{theorem}[Sect.~3~\citep{BoucheronBL05}] Let $\range$ be a range set on $D$, and let $\nu$ be a distribution on $D$.
 Let $X_1^\ell=(X_1,\dotsc,X_\ell)$ be a collection of elements from $D$ sampled independently according to $\nu$.
 Let $d$ be an integer such that $\EVC(\range,X_1^\ell)\le d$.
 Given $\delta\in(0,1)$, let